ThinkingInTypes/ThinkingInTypes.github.io/Chapters/11_Make_Illegal_Types_Unrepresentable.md

 `requires` is a _decorator factory_; it returns a decorator that can be applied to any function.
 It accepts any number of `Condition` instances.

-This inner function `decorator` is the actual decorator.
-It receives the target function `func` to be wrapped.
+This inner function `decorator` is the actual decorator; it wraps the target function `func`.

 `wrapper` is the new function that will replace `func`.
 `@wraps(func)` preserves metadata like the function name and docstring.